tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 > received from a peer, and the entry relative to a peer is removed from this
 > map when the peer is disconnected.
 >
-> It is debatable whether this approach indeed prevent abuse against seed nodes.
+> It is debatable whether this approach indeed prevents abuse against seed nodes.

 ### Disconnecting from peers